 Work placement gives you the opportunity to develop your practical skills in a professional early childhood service such as Childcare Centre, Pre-school, Kindergarten etc with different age groups in the Melbourne or Brisbane areas.

 You will work under the guidance of professional early childhood educators and gain first-hand experience as an important part of your training.

 This helps ensure that you obtain the practical skills and experience required to thrive within the early childhood care and education industry and helps you get job-ready once qualified.

-You will be required to complete a total of 300 hours of practical placement within an Early Childhood service.
+You will be required to complete a total of 360 hours (in 3 blocks of 120 hrs) of practical placement within an Early Childhood service.

 What’s in it for me?

 Here are some of the benefits of work placement:

 - work with children of various ages and build up your skills

 - see first-hand how an early childhood service operates

 - get feedback from professionals currently working in the industry